Notre Dame de Namur University

 Your support, along with others, shows your commitment to our mission and continues to provide an educational experience for all our NDNU students.

-Today, NDNU is a fully accredited master's university with a student body of 2,000.
-The University is big enough to host three separate schools—the College of Arts and Sciences, the School of Business and Management and the School of Education and Leadership—offering 20 liberal arts and career preparation undergraduate programs, 12 graduate degrees and four credentials, yet it is small enough to boast a 12-to-1 student-teacher ratio.
+Today, NDNU is a fully accredited master's university with a student body of nearly 1,800.
+The University is big enough to host three separate schools—the College of Arts and Sciences, the School of Business and Management, and the School of Education and Psychology—offering 20 liberal arts and career preparation undergraduate programs, 10 graduate degrees, four credentials, and 1 doctoral program yet it is small enough to boast a 12-to-1 student-teacher ratio.
 Our size allows our students to form strong, personal bonds with fellow students and teachers.
 It is in those bonds that community begins.

 Notre Dame de Namur University (NDNU) is the only four-year accredited university in San Mateo County.

-Founded by the Sisters of Notre Dame de Namur in 1851, NDNU is a Catholic, not-for-profit, coeducational institution serving 2000 traditional age and adult students from diverse backgrounds.
-The university is fully accredited and offers 37 undergraduate, graduate and teacher credential programs.
+Founded by the Sisters of Notre Dame de Namur in 1851, NDNU is a Catholic, not-for-profit, coeducational institution serving about 1800 traditional age and adult students from diverse backgrounds.
+The university is fully accredited and offers 35 undergraduate, graduate, and teacher credential programs.
 The 50-acre campus is located in the city of Belmont on the San Francisco Peninsula in Silicon Valley.

 The Sisters of Notre Dame de Namur came to the San Francisco Bay Area from their mission schools in Oregon.
 While visiting the Bay Area they established an institute of higher learning, College of Notre Dame, in the city of San Jose.
 The school was chartered in 1868 as the first college in the state of California authorized to grant the baccalaureate degree to women.